 (8) The Trees displaying ministers’ relationships already available on this site – accessible through the Menu item: Trees.
 Previously, only Free Church ministers were indexed; now all relevant ministers, whose names appear in the Trees, are referenced in the General Index.

 The published version of Scott’s Annals does not have an index.
 One has been compiled for this digital General Index.
 The published Indexes for Small’s History and the Fasti have been edited, checked, collated and, especially in the case of Small, enlarged for this digital version.

 The various sources display information in different ways.
-The Cameronian Fasti, Ewing’s Annals and in New Zealand Register all have information about a particular minister in one place, and in those cases there is only one reference given in each source for the minister.
+Robb’s Cameronian Fasti, Ewing’s Annals, Couper’s The R.P.
+Church and the New Zealand Register all have information about a particular minister in one place, and in those cases there is only one reference given in each source for the minister.
 In the other sources, a minister is dealt with under his places of ministry and one reference is therefore given for each ministry.
 To help in identification, a date and place are given, where possible for each of such references.

 In Scott and Small, additional information is often provided about a minister in other places apart from those in which he ministered.
 This information is of different types.
 A reference labelled “General” gives general information about a man or his ministry; one labelled “Call” indicates that the reference tells of an unsuccessful call to him, while “Family” indicates that some genealogical information is given under that reference.